 In the realm of more traditional forms of speech, situational aspects of an audience include the audience’s size, attitude toward the speaker, prior knowledge of the topic, and occasion.

 In the world of digital marketing and media, this refers to the size of your preferred audience, their attitude towards your product/company, their prior knowledge, and the websites or social media channels.
 They view your advertisements or interact with your products and services by this.

 It is more challenging to collect this information when your audience is geographically dispersed because you are not addressing the audience directly at this time.
 But, similar to a world leader delivering a speech, it is essential to learn how to engage potential customers online, especially in a world of limitless options and audience information.

 Uses of audience analysis in your business

 Any successful marketing campaign must analyze audience data.
-Even creating your target audience teaches you about yourself and your business goals.
+Even creating your target audience teaches you about yourself and your smart goals.
 By understanding your target audiences, you can adapt your messaging to meet their needs and analyze a product’s flexibility in different contexts.
 Below are two uses of audience analysis:

 By doing audience analysis, you’ll learn how your customers act offline and online.
 With audience data from social media, you can see what other products and personalities people like.
 That will helps you figure out what they want.

 For example, instead of just figuring out who is most likely to go to a spa, analysis tells you what kinds of treatments people are most likely to want based on the stressors in their lives.
 Once you have this information, you’ll be able to predict better what services to promote to which groups.
 This will help you be more successful in the long run by speaking to each person’s needs instead of painting with broad strokes.